software-challenge/player_python/README.md

 python ./logic.py "$@"
 ```

-When you have done this,
-you should have a directory structure that looks something like this:
+Your player's directory structure should look like this:

 ````
 my_player/